Flavoring: Nature-identical flavorings

 Nature-identical flavorings are human-made aroma compounds that are chemically identical to some substance that can be found in nature.
 They are synthesized from chemicals or isolated by means of chemical processes.

 Because nature-identical flavorings can be produced at low costs, the food industry will argue that nature-identical and natural flavorings are exactly the same.
 They have the advantage to be chemically pure, without allergens that may be coupled with natural flavorings.
 On the other hand, they are missing the synergy of other substances present in their natural origin, so they may lack subtlety.

 Artificial flavorings

-Artificial flavorings are synthesized from chemical substances by man and are not found in nature.
+Artificial flavorings are synthesized from chemical substances by humans and are not found in nature.
 Their sensory characteristics mostly resemble that of natural or nature-identical flavorings.

 Perception of flavorings

-Of the three chemical senses, smell is the main determinant of a food item's flavor.
 Aromas are the volatile components of the food.
 The aroma is determined by the aroma compounds it contains and the personal ability to detect them.
-While a flavoring primarily acts through the olfactory system, it also affects the taste at the same time.
+While an aroma primarily acts through the olfactory system, it also affects the taste at the same time.

 Along with additives, other components, like sugars, determine the taste of food.
 The trigeminal nerves, which detect chemical irritants in the mouth and throat, as well as temperature and texture, are also important to the overall perception of food.